 White-fleshed peaches can have a slightly higher pH level (aka lower acidity level) than yellow peaches.
 The pH of some white varieties can exceed 4.6 (which is the magic cut-off number for inactivating the Clostridium botulinum spores that cause botulism.)
 This means during any canning process, white peaches require additional acidification to lower the pH to prevent botulism.

 When buying, check the stem to see that it is not green — you want to see a colour such as yellow or white.
 This is a better indication of ripeness than a nice rosy blush on the sides.
 The amount of rosy blush actually indicates the variety, not the ripeness.
 Size makes no difference to taste.
 And finally, give it a sniff to see if it has developed a fragrance yet.

 Wash, peel, then cut up as needed.
 Or, instead of peeling, rub with a tea towel to remove the fuzz.
 To remove the pit, use the tip of a knife to pry it out.
-Have handy a glass of water with a few good squirts of lemon juice in it, and dip all the peach pieces in that, to stop the peach flesh from going brown, which happens very quickly.
+Have handy a glass of water with a few squirts of lemon juice or some ascorbic acid in it, and dip all the peach pieces in that, to stop the peach flesh from going brown, which happens very quickly.